BensonOmb/csPortfolio/README.md

  </p>
  </details>

-<detail><summary><b> Hurdle! </b></summary>
+<details><summary><b> Hurdle! </b></summary>
  <p>
   *  <i>I felt crunched by the time periods for this trimester, especially the seven Scanner labs that were due in two weeks.
 It took me an entire week to do 2 and those were supposed to be easy.
 I feel like everyone in this clase is naturally gifted or have a passion for Computer Science and I am being left behind.
 I made up for this by coming in after school alot and working overtime on my code</i>
  </p>
  </details>